Top Ten Security Measures

 - Using an unsecured or unknown source of wifi such as "free public wifi" can open you

-up to attackers who can listen to your internet traffic and pull your login information
+up to attackers who can listen to your internet traffic and obtain your login information.

 information from you.

 - Ensure the physical security of your computer